Why Your Brain Creates Obstacles to Your Own Goals

 “I need a better plan before starting.”

-On the surface, this feels responsible — like you’re being thorough and setting yourself up for success.
+At first glance, this seems responsible — like you’re preparing properly and setting yourself up for success.

-But often, it’s a way of reducing uncertainty without actually moving forward.
-Your brain gets the relief of “progress” without the cost of real action.
+But often, it’s a way to reduce uncertainty without taking action.
+Your brain gets the feeling of making progress without having to face the discomfort of actually moving forward.

 3. Emotional Resistance Disguised as Fatigue